r-tebbutt/mandelbrot_set/README.md

 The fractals generated can be drastically changed by subtly altering the recursion equation - playing around with this is the fun part.

+mandelbrot.cpp:

+This program is a replica of mandelbrot.py, but written in c++.
+This creates the same image in about 3 seconds, emphasising how much faster c++ runs compared to python.

-This was a lesson in utilising multiple cores to improve performance as well as learning more about fractals, and I got a very pretty desktop background for my efforts.
+This was a lesson in utilising multiple cores to improve performance and let me experience the drastic difference in execution speeds of compiled vs interpreted languages.
+I learnt more about fractals, and I got a very pretty desktop background for my efforts.